aglover/data-in-the-cloud/README.md

 ```

 Note, I'm running the `mongod` from within the root of where I installed MongoDB.
 The `--dbpath` points to where I'd like the data to reside and the `-v` flag indicates I'd like verbose output -- helpful in watching what's going on.

+Now MongoDB is running.

+##### Using the `mongo` shell

+##### Using the online shell

+Go to [try.mongodb.org/](http://try.mongodb.org/).
+Remember, this shell doesn't support _all_ the commands you can normally run in a local Mongo shell; what's more, a few of the features we'll cover in this workshop are not supported.

 ### Lab #2